prcvlusr/percival-characterization/CONTRIBUTING.md

 ### Git commit

-This an advice for writting your commits and make it understable for everyone:
+This is an advice for writing your commits and make it clear for everyone:

 1. Separate subject from body with a blank line
 2. Limit the subject to 50 characters